Introduction to Marxan with Zones Training

-Marxan with Zones (MwZ) are one of the most widely used conservation and resource use planning tools globally.
-It can support the design of a network of areas for protection or multi-zone parks in marine, terrestrial, and freshwater environments.
-Developed by Ian Ball and Hugh Possingham from the University of Queensland, Australia, Marxan with Zones supports spatial prioritization by producing transparent and repeatable results.
-The software can facilitate smart decision-making that accounts for a broad range of stakeholders and trade-offs in a spatially and economically efficient manner.
+Marxan with Zones (MwZ) is becoming one of the most widely used conservation and resource use planning tools around the world.
+Marxan with Zones is an extension of Marxan, and it is a decision support tool that provides land-use zoning options for biodiversity conservation in marine, terrestrial, and freshwater environments.
+Introduced by Mathew Watts, Ian Ball and Hugh Possingham from the University of Queensland, Australia, Marxan with Zones can address complex spatial planning problems by producing transparent and repeatable results.
+This tool can facilitate smart decision-making that accounts for a broad range of stakeholders and trade-offs in a spatially and economically efficient manner.

 To enable trainees to successfully use Marxan with Zones to solve spatial conservation planning problems.

-Participants need to have a basic knowledge of GIS and GIS software (ArcGIS or QGIS) to be able to complete the hands-on exercises.
+Participants need to have a basic to intermediate knowledge of GIS and GIS software (ArcGIS or QGIS) to be able to complete hands-on exercises.
+Previous experience with Marxan is not required.

 If you are interested in learning more about this workshops or help you organize one in your region, contact: